BettyAtt/pands-project2021/README.md

 Informatiom about the libraries imported and their relevance to the project:

--pandas: Pandas is a library specifically for working with data sets.
+- pandas: Pandas is a library specifically for working with data sets.
 It helps with analyzing, cleaning, exploring, and manipulating data [3].

--numpy: NumPy stands for numberical Python and is particularly useful as its `nparray` feature allows for speed in dealing with arrays.
+- numpy: NumPy stands for numberical Python and is particularly useful as its `nparray` feature allows for speed in dealing with arrays.
 [2]

--matplotlib: MatPlotLib is a low level graph plotting function that allows for visualisation of data in plot format.
-Many of the most useful functions are under the submodule `pyplot` often downloaded as `plt`  [4]
-    import matplotlib.pyplot as plt
+- matplotlib: MatPlotLib is a low level graph plotting function that allows for visualisation of data in plot format.
+Many of the most useful functions are under the submodule `pyplot` often downloaded as `plt`  [4] import matplotlib.pyplot as plt
 This library is useful for making some of the simpler plots to illustrate the dataset.

--seaborn: Seaborn library works with matplotlib and its strengths lay in visualising random distributions [5].
+- seaborn: Seaborn library works with matplotlib and its strengths lay in visualising random distributions [5].

--sklearn: Scikit Learn (sklearn) is a machine learning library.
+- sklearn: Scikit Learn (sklearn) is a machine learning library.
 It is a predicitive data analysis tool built on NumPy, SciPy, and Matplotlib [6].
 It also has the iris data set as one of its built-in data set options.

 ## References for Part 2.1:

 [1] AskPython.com "How to Read a .data file?"
 Available: https://www.askpython.com/python/examples/read-data-files-in-python [Accessed 18 April 2021]
 [2] w3schools.com "NumPy Introduction" Available: https://www.w3schools.com/python/numpy/numpy_intro.asp [Accessed 18 April 2021].
 [3] w3schools.com "Pandas Introduction" Available: https://www.w3schools.com/python/pandas/pandas_intro.asp  [Accessed 18 April 2021].
 [4] w3schools.com "Matplotlib Introduction" Available: https://www.w3schools.com/python/matplotlib_intro.asp [Accessed 18 April 2021].
 [5] w3schools.com "Seaborn Module" Available: https://www.w3schools.com/python/numpy/numpy_random_seaborn.asp [Accessed 18 April 2021].
 [6] Scikit-learn.org "Scikit=Learn Tutorial" Available: https://scikit-learn.org/stable/tutorial/basic/tutorial.html [Accessed 18 April 2021].

 ## 2.2 Importing the Data Set

 Once the libraries have been added and the data set downnloaded from UCI's Machine Learning Repository, the next step is to save the UCI `.data` file into my repository folder and to read it into my ``analysis.py`` file.

 There are several methods for opening the Iris data set in a Python program that I encountered while researching.
 I chose to import pandas as `pd` and use the read in function [1] as the  iris.data file is structured in a csv format [4]: `pd.read_csv()`.
 I chose this method because it is straightforward and the pandas module is a foundational library for data analysis.
 Other options for importing including using JSON or pickle [4], but the pandas method seemed sufficient for this task.
 Also, pandas did not involve the more complicated capabilities of scikit-learn which might not be necessary at the beginner level[2] or the extra conversion steps of shutil and loss of metadata [3] which were other options for completing this task.

 ## Referenences for Part 2.2

 [1] w3schools.com "Pandas Tutorial" Available: https://www.w3schools.com/python/pandas/pandas_csv.asp [Accessed 19 April 2021]
 [2] Scikit-Learn.org "Loading Iris Data Set" Available: https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html [Accessed 19 April 2021]
 [3] Python Docs.
-"Shutil- High Level File Operations"Available: https://docs.python.org/3/library/shutil.html [Accessed 19 April 2021].
+"Shutil- High Level File Operations"Available: https://docs.python.org/3/library/shutil.html [Accessed 19 April 2021]
 [4]  AskPython.com "How to Read a .data file?"
 Available: https://www.askpython.com/python/examples/read-data-files-in-python [Accessed 18 April 2021].